I3S-ESSnet/Documents/rome-hackathon/agenda.md

 ## Monday 20 May

-Morning: introduction, follow up of the work done, agenda and organization of the week.
+Morning: introduction, update on the work done, agenda and organization of the week.

+Afternoon:
-Afternoon: discussion on the architecture and process models for ARC and Relais.
+  * discussion on the architecture and process models for ARC and Relais,
+  * methodological and other high-level topics.

 ## Tuesday 21 May